-OVERVIEW: The George B. Storer Foundation's early childhood education grants support projects that improve teacher quality, share best practices, and those that integrate and use place-based learning.
+OVERVIEW: The George B. Storer Foundation's early childhood education grants go to projects that improve teacher quality, share best practices, and that integrate and use place-based learning.

 IP TAKE: Storer offers some sizable grants.
-However, the foundation prioritizes larger organizations, which makes it more difficult for smaller organizations to secure funding.
+However, the foundation prioritizes larger organizations, making it more difficult for smaller organizations to secure funding.

 The foundation's early childhood education program supports projects that improve teacher quality, facilitate the sharing of best practices, and/or use place as an integrating context for learning.

-Grants range from f $5,000 to over $300,000.
-While Storer largely funds specific projects and programs, sometimes it offers general operating support.
-Its tax filings suggest that Storer only awards a handful of early childhood education grants.
-In general, it supports larger organizations and academic institutions.
-For example, Antioch University and the North American Association for Environmental Education are past ECE grantees.
-To learn more about a few of Storer’s ECE grants, explore its brief recent grants list.
+Grants range from $5,000 to over $300,000.
+While Storer primarily funds specific projects and programs, it sometimes offers general operating support.
+Tax filings suggest that Storer only awards a handful of early childhood education grants.
+In general, it supports larger organizations and academic institutions, such as Antioch University and the North American Association for Environmental Education.
+To learn more about Storer's ECE grants, explore its brief recent grants list.

 The Storer foundation does not accept unsolicited letters of inquiry or grant applications.

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)